2002 Pacific typhoon season: Seasonal forecasts

-On March 6, meteorologists from University College London at TropicalStormRisk.com issued a forecast for the season for above average activity, since sea surface temperatures were expected to be slightly warmer than usual; the group used data by the Joint Typhoon Warning Center (JTWC), and compared the potential 28.6 storms to the 30-year average of 26.3.
-The group raised the number of predicted storms in April to 29.6, and again in early May to 30.5.
-They ultimately overestimated the number of storms that would form.
+On March 6, meteorologists from University College London at Tropical Storm Risk issued a forecast for above-average activity during the seaosn, citing slightly warmer-than-usual sea surface temperatures.
+The group used data from the JTWC and compared their projection of 28.6 storms with the 30-year average of 26.3.
+They raised the prediction to 29.6 storms in April, and again to 30.5 in early May.
+Ultimately, they overestimated the number of storms.
 The Laboratory for Atmospheric Research at the City University of Hong Kong also issued a season forecast in April 2002, predicting 27 storms with a margin of error of 3, of which 11 would become typhoons, with a margin of error of 2.
-The agency noted a stronger than normal subtropical ridge over the open Pacific Ocean, as well as ongoing El Niño conditions that favored development, but expected below-normal development in the South China Sea.
+The agency cited a stronger-than-normal subtropical ridge over the Pacific Ocean and ongoing El Niño conditions as factors favoring development, but anticipated below-normal activity in the South China Sea.
 These predictions proved to be largely accurate.

-During the year, the Japan Meteorological Agency (JMA) issued advisories on tropical cyclones west of the International Date Line to the Malay Peninsula, and north of the equator, in its role as the official Regional Specialized Meteorological Center, as designated by the World Meteorological Organization in 1989.
-The JMA issued forecasts and analyses every six hours starting at midnight UTC using numerical weather prediction (NWP) and a climatological tropical cyclone forecast model.
-They used the Dvorak technique and NWP to estimate 10-minute sustained winds and barometric pressure.
-The JTWC also issued warnings on storms within the basin, operating from Pearl Harbor in Hawaii and supplying forecasts to the United States Armed Forces in the Indian and Pacific Oceans.
-The agency moved their backup facility from Yokosuka in Japan to Monterey, California in 2002.
-Several meteorologists left the agency near the beginning of the year, although the new forecasters compensated for their inexperience by relying on the consensus of various forecast models.
-In 2002, the JTWC began experimenting with five-day forecasts.
+During the year, the JMA issued advisories on tropical cyclones west of the antimeridian to the Malay Peninsula, and north of the equator, in its role as the official Regional Specialized Meteorological Center, a designation it received from the World Meteorological Organization in 1989.
+The JMA produced forecasts and analyses every six hours, beginning at 00:00 UTC, using numerical weather prediction (NWP) models and a climatological tropical cyclone forecast model.
+They also applied the Dvorak technique with NWP to estimate 10-minute sustained winds and barometric pressure.
+The JTWC issued warnings for storms within the basin as well, operating from Pearl Harbor in Hawaii and supplying forecasts to the United States Armed Forces in the Indian and Pacific Oceans.
+In 2002, the agency moved its backup facility from Yokosuka, Japan to Monterey, California.
+Several meteorologists departed the agency near the start of the year, though new forecasters compensated for their inexperience by relying on consensus among various forecast models.
+That year, the JTWC also began experimenting with five-day forecasts.